jackyaz/octograph/README.md

 If you think you'd find this useful, but haven't switched to Octopus yet, then you can follow my referrer link [https://share.octopus.energy/ashen-stone-712](https://share.octopus.energy/ashen-stone-712)

-In the process, additional metrics will be generated and stored for unit rates and costs as configured by the user.
-Suitable for fixed rate electricity and gas tariffs.
+Suitable for fixed rate electricity and gas tariffs such as Octopus Fixed 24M Super Green tariff.

 Included is an example Grafana dashboard to visualise the captured data.